The Blog

 Jul 15, 2024

-One of the buzzwords I see everywhere in corporate lingo is psychological safety.
+One of the buzzwords that’s everywhere in corporate lingo these days is psychological safety.
 Leaders are increasingly recognising the importance of creating environments where employees feel safe to express their ideas, take risks, and be themselves without fear of repercussion.
-However, here’s a myth that needs to be debunked: the notion that psychological safety is about removing all risk from the workplace.
-In reality, true psychological safety is fostered through connection, not risk elimination.

 The Misconception: Risk-Free Environments

-Many corporate leaders believe that to create a psychologically safe workplace, they must eliminate all forms of risk.
-The assumption is that by avoiding conflict, preventing mistakes, and minimising uncertainty, employees will feel safer and more comfortable.
-This approach, however, is fundamentally flawed.
-A risk-free environment can often lead to stagnation, complacency, and a lack of innovation.
-When employees are shielded from risk, they are ultimately also deprived of opportunities for growth and development.
+Many leaders believe that creating a psychologically safe workplace means eliminating all forms of risk.
+The assumption is that by avoiding conflict, preventing mistakes, and minimising uncertainty, employees will feel more comfortable.
+But this approach is fundamentally flawed.

 The Reality: Embracing Constructive Risk

-Psychological safety is not about creating a risk-free environment but rather about fostering a culture where constructive risk is encouraged and supported.
-It’s about ensuring that employees feel confident to speak up, share their ideas, and take calculated risks without fear of being punished or humiliated.
-This kind of environment stimulates creativity, drives innovation, and ultimately leads to a more dynamic and successful organisation.
+Psychological safety isn’t about removing risk—it’s about creating a culture where constructive risk is encouraged and supported.
+It’s about ensuring employees feel confident to speak up, share ideas, and take bold steps without fear of being punished or humiliated.
+This kind of environment sparks creativity, fuels innovation, and makes organisations more dynamic and successful.

-The key to building psychological safety lies in cultivating strong connections among team members.
-When employees feel connected to each other and their leaders, they are more likely to trust that their contributions are valued and that their mistakes will be met with understanding rather than judgment.
-Here are a few strategies to focus on connection and build a psychologically safe environment:
+The foundation of psychological safety isn’t risk elimination—it’s connection.
+When employees feel deeply connected to each other and their leaders, they trust that their contributions are valued and that mistakes will be met with understanding rather than judgment.

 1. Foster Open Communication